 The other character cannot resist this exchange, and must take their turn immediately.
 A character is not allowed to immediately exchange their initiative when just given a new one.
-They may, however, exchange this new initiative in the following Round.

 ACTIONS

 n your turn in the round, you can move and perform one (1) action.